-Wakhan Corridor is officially Afghanistan’s territory opposed to Tajikistan’s Wakhan Valley at its northern side.
-It stands in the remote surrounded with Steep, rough-walled high mountains region.
-The area is divided by the river valleys that braid together the Pamir, Tien Shan, Karakorum and Hindu Kush.
-The Wakhan Corridor is a narrow panhandle of alpine valleys and high mountains that extend eastward from the Badakhshan region following the headwaters of the Amu Darya River to its sources in the Pamir Mountains.
+The Wakhan Corridor, situated in a remote and rugged region, is officially recognized as part of Afghanistan, contrasting with Tajikistan’s Wakhan Valley to its north.
+This area is characterized by steep, rough-walled high mountains and is traversed by river valleys that interweave the Pamir, Tien Shan, Karakorum, and Hindu Kush mountain ranges.
+The Wakhan Corridor, a narrow strip of alpine valleys and towering mountains, extends eastward from the Badakhshan region, following the origins of the Amu Darya River in the Pamir Mountains.

-Wakhan Corridor borders Tajikistan to the north, Pakistan to the south, and China to the east.
-It is more than 200 km long east to west and between 20 km and 60 km wide north to south, covering a total area of about 10 300 km2.
-Wakhan Corridor covers the easternmost ranges of the Hindu Kush and the southeasternmost ranges of the Greater Pamir range to a point where they join the Karakorums.
+The Wakhan Corridor shares borders with Tajikistan to the north, Pakistan to the south, and China to the east.
+It stretches more than 200 km from east to west and has a width ranging from 20 to 60 km from north to south, encompassing a total area of approximately 10,300 square km.
+The corridor encompasses the easternmost ranges of the Hindu Kush and the south easternmost ranges of the Greater Pamir range, where they converge with the Karakorums.

 The formation of the Wakhan Corridor took place during the late 19th century as a result of geopolitical maneuvering between the British and the Russians, known as the Great Game.
 The primary purpose behind establishing the Wakhan Corridor was to act as a buffer zone between the territories of these two empires.
 The Wakhan region, including the significant geographical feature known as the Pamir Knot, possesses exceptional value in terms of its unique environment, biodiversity, and its human inhabitants, which include settled Wakhi farmers and nomadic herders who reside in yurts, namely the Kyrgyz.